 Tax Rates are applied to Order Items, with the calculation of the taxable and tax amounts happening there.

 Tax Rates can be reviewed, but not edited, under Configuration > Tax Rates.
+They are created by the tax rate providers automatically.

 Showing Taxes before the customer enters their address